JuliaML/LossFunctions.jl/docs/losses/distance.rst

    The :math:`\epsilon`-insensitive loss.
 Typically used in linear support vector regression.
 It ignores deviances smaller than :math:`\epsilon` , but penalizes larger deviances quadratically.
-   It is convex, but not stricktly convex.
+   It is convex, but not strictly convex.

 .. math::